mikaelvesavuori/ws-gitflow/README.md

 Instructions are provided for the following common software setups.
 The procedure itself should be exactly the same regardless of your chosen setup.

 - **CLI**: A purely command-line based approach, using a remote repo on whatever service on want; note that CLI-only won't be able to do pull requests
-- **Github & CLI**: A combination of using a CLI and doing a number of tasks (such as pull requests) through the GitHub web interface
+- **Github + CLI**: A combination of using a CLI and doing a number of tasks (such as pull requests) through the GitHub web interface
-- **Bitbucket**: Just like above, but using Bitbucket instead
+- **Bitbucket + Sourcetree**: Using Bitbucket as the Git service, and Sourcetree as a GUI
 - **Visual Studio 2015**: Entirely GUI-driven procedure; note that you require a Team Services account to fully use the web interface

 ## How we will use branching in this workshop